FailAcademy/learning/adp-vancouver/_slides/week-04/04-auth-client.md

 In todays Lab, we'll spend the day completing the necessary code to perform login and signup from our client application, including completing the necessary (client-side) code to restrict the display of pages when a user is not signed in.
-This will be the final day of in-class work on boomtown.
-We can also make use of this time to address any concerns you might have and tie up loose ends with your project.
+This will be the final day of in-class work.
+Be sure to make use of this time to address any concerns you might have and tie up loose ends with your project.

 ---